 Day 9 - Drive to the local airport and drop off your hire car.

 After breakfast, drive to the local airport and deliver the car.
 Cleaning services included in your tour.

-Please note Hurtigruten prices may fluctuate daily.
-P
+Price per person.
+Please note coastal cruise prices may fluctuate daily.
+Early indicative price for 2022.

 Trollfjord RIB safari